State of Colorado

 - Communicate by talking, listening and/or signaling people to convey or exchange information, assignments;

 - Work in an environment with fluctuating noise and temperature (hot and cold) which may include working outdoors in inclement weather and/or concrete floor/wall work settings;

 - Willing and able to work various shifts, days, afternoons, graveyards (nights) which includes a rotating shift schedule;

 - TB (tuberculosis) screening is required of all new employees upon hire;

 - Successful completion of a background investigation is required.
 Should applicant's background reveal criminal charges, it shall be the responsibility of the applicant to provide the Department of Corrections with written/official disposition of any charges;

-- We are committed to maintaining a drug and alcohol free work environment, and our employees are expected to comply with all state and federal laws.
-A pre-employment drug test will be administered at any part of the selection process, and applicants who test positive for any controlled substances, including marijuana, will be disqualified from consideration.
+- The CDOC has a zero tolerance policy and is committed to a drug and alcohol free work environment.
+Our employees are expected to comply with all state and federal laws.
+A drug test will be administrated to all new employees; employees must successfully pass.
 Random drug screening will occur throughout employment.

 Also, if you wish to challenge the selection and comparative analysis process, you may file an appeal with the State Personnel Board/State Personnel Director within 10 days from the receipt of notice or knowledge of the action you are challenging.

 Refer to Chapters 4 and 8 of the State Personnel Board Rules and Personnel Director's Administrative Procedures, 4 CCR 801, for more information about the appeals process.
 The State Personnel Board Rules and Personnel Director's Administrative Procedures are available at www.colorado.gov/spb.